SimchaTeich/Microcorruption/12 - Novosibirsk/README.md

 The string that will break the door will contain 3 parts:
 * %n at the end
 * its beginning will consist of the bytes of the address 0x44c8 (0xc8 and 0x44) to which we want to write.
-* we would like the value 0x7f to be written to the specific memory. therefore we will need another 0x7f-0x2 random bytes int the middle, sitting before the %n.
+* we would like the value 0x7f to be written to the specific memory. therefore we will need another 0x7f-0x2 random bytes in the middle, sitting before the %n.

-Note: unlike the Addis Ababa challenge, this time the string from the user sits at the top of the stack at the moment before the call to printf (without 2 separating bytes). therefore there is no need to add any %x to match the parameter injected for %n, aka the value 0x44c8.
+Note: unlike the Addis Ababa challenge, this time the string from the user sits at the top of the stack at the moment before the call to `printf` (without 2 separating bytes). therefore there is no need to add any %x to match the parameter injected for %n, aka the value 0x44c8.

 ### Illustration: